 MLA and its chapters have a long history of being a financial clearinghouse for ILL transactions.
 Many of you may recall purchasing and redeeming coupons.
 EFTS is an essential service to many libraries and fits in MLA’s mission.
 For many smaller libraries, EFTS is the only affordable solution.

-We determined that MLA has the expertise to develop a new platform that can provide enhanced service, use the latest technologies, and be sustainable at a lower ILL transaction volume.
-We can achieve this by adopting the latest technology, reducing administrative time, increasing transaction fees from 6% to 10% (that corresponds to a 4.3% reduction in margin for the borrower), and “crowdfunding” the development costs.
+We determined that MLA has the expertise to develop a new platform that could provide enhanced service, use the latest technologies, and be sustainable at a lower ILL transaction volume.
+We are achieving this by adopting the latest technology, reducing administrative time, increasing transaction fees from 6% to 10% (that corresponds to a 4.3% reduction in margin for the borrower), and “crowdfunding” the development costs.